 Apologies to Dasani.

 People in my department have created cute little logo parodies out of their names for their Slack internal chat avatars, and I got inspired and came up with my own!
 I really only had to make a few new letterforms; the “M” and the “R,” and mess around a bit with the layout.

 One of my coworkers used Subaru, another Dino Gas brand from the Pixar Cars movies.
 The third chose Topo Chico.
 So we have a bit of a weird trend of water and automobile brands going on.

 We recently had a coworker leave Redroc, and we’re all pretty bummed about it!
 She’s been here for a while, started from the bottom, and has really become an integral part of the company.
 We wanted to make her something to remember us by, so I created a little magazine cover (“The Goodbye Issue”).
 She’s a fan of Elle and similar magazines.

 Good luck at the new gig, Daisy!
+We’ll miss you!

 Fun little illustration project I got to do for an October employee event for Lamb’s Tire & Automotive; employees and their families went out to Six Flags for the day (there’s one more flag on the roller coaster in the background, hah).

 Just got sent a shirt today!
 I’m pretty happy with how it came out.
 I don’t get to illustrate people very often; I’m going to try and incorporate it more into my personal projects.
 Originally it was an interracial family, but colors were limited later on in the project.
 Anyway, the kid got the dad’s nose but the mom’s ears.